-After explaining the chapter, let the students do the course book exercises given on Pages 58 and 59 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 59 and 60 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on Pages 58 and 59 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Brain Teaser activity given on Pages 59 and 60.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 60 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Lab Session given on Page 60 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.